srimokshith/Drug-Emotion-Recognition/README.md

 ## Dataset

-The notebook is designed to work with drug review datasets containing:
+The notebook uses a drug review dataset from Kaggle (https://www.kaggle.com/datasets/mohamedabdelwahabali/drugreview) containing patient experiences with medications.
+The dataset includes:

-- Review text
+- Review text describing user experiences and emotions after taking drugs
-- Drug names
+- Drug names and medical conditions
-- Medical conditions
-- User ratings
-- Review usefulness counts
+- User ratings and review usefulness counts
+- Patient IDs and review dates

-Expected input format: CSV file with columns for patient_id, drugName, condition, review, rating, etc.
+Expected input format: CSV file with columns for patient_id, drugName, condition, review, rating, date, usefulCount, etc.

+The analysis focuses specifically on understanding patient emotions and sentiments related to medication experiences.

+## Platform Requirements

+This system is designed to run on platforms with sufficient computational resources for transformer model inference:

+### Recommended Hardware:
+- **GPU**: P100 or T4 x2 (tested and verified to work perfectly fine with P100)
+- **RAM**: 16GB+ system RAM
+- **Storage**: Sufficient space for model downloads (~5-10GB)

+### Software Requirements:
+- Python 3.8+
+- PyTorch 2.0+ with CUDA support
+- CUDA-compatible GPU drivers

+The notebook has been tested and performs optimally on GPU-enabled environments.
+CPU-only execution is possible but significantly slower.

 ## License